Folarin-Isaac/Contact-List-App/README.md

 # Contact-List-App
-Mobile Application that displays an updated list of names on the GADS LeaderBoard (Google Africa Developers Scholarship 2020)

-This application enables users submit project details directly from the app to a google form
+This is an app for creating a list of contacts and different categories using a dialog form that takes some input from the user and displays in a RecyclerView.

 ## Screenshots from the App
 <div style="display: flex">